reivaxy/aquaMonitor/README.md

 All configuration handled through SMS.

-Project comes with 3D files to print the triple sensor bracket (light, temperature and adjustable water level sensor) and case, and PCB design for Fritzing.
+Although project comes with 3D files to print the triple sensor bracket (light, temperature and adjustable water level sensor) and case, you dont *need* a 3D printer and use a case from the market and design your own fixture for the sensors.

+A PCB design (for Fritzing http://fritzing.org/home/) is provided, you can either order the PCB, make it yourself, or use a prototyping board instead.

 Disclaimer: This system description is provided with no warranty whatsoever.
 If you use it, you accept to do so at your own risks, should a bug or any event be the cause of a malfunction.